Saturday, September 28, 2019

 For minor injuries and accidents, please follow the advice given in the previous FAQ.
 If the injury is minor, and you feel you can continue onto the next rest stop, first aid kits will be available there, as well as communication to ride headquarters and SAG vehicles.

 For information on volunteering with the ride, please send an e-mail to email@example.com or call 610.388.8377.

-New this year!
-We're excited to partner with IMAGinations to provide photos of our riders out on course.
+We're excited to again partner with IMAGinations to provide photos of our riders out on course.

 Steve Holland and a team of photographers will be strategically stationed along the ride routes to capture photos of our riders and the beautiful countryside scenery.
 These photos will be available for sale online at imaginations.zenfolio.com.
 Available items will include digital downloads and prints in popular sizes, all at very reasonable prices.
 And best of all, proceeds benefit the Conner M Holland Foundation, which provides financial support to families of children with pediatric cancer, and runs the Conner’s Comfies™ program that distributes new pajamas to sick children at the Hershey Medical Center and Children’s Hospital of Philadelphia (CHOP).
 Visit his tent at the start/finish to learn more about the Foundation!

 Coming in the summer – custom designed jersey by Voler for the fourth annual Bike the Brandywine.